 Today, many of us no longer face the same physical challenges to survival, but the primary drive to survive is still there.
 This drive may be even stronger today because we have more choices and opportunities than ever.
 The problem is that our environment has changed faster than our genes can keep up, and this mismatch between our environment and biology can be a source of frustration and unhappiness.

-One way to deal with this mismatch is to make the most of our motivation.
+One way to deal with this mismatch is to maximize our motivation.
 Our motivation can help us achieve our goals, even when our genes work against us.
-For example, research has shown that overweight people often have a genetic predisposition toward obesity.
+For example, research has shown that overweight people are often genetically ppredisposedto obesity.
 However, many fat people can lose weight and keep it off by using their motivation to make healthy choices, such as eating a balanced diet and exercising regularly.

 So why are you running?